-As a result of the dominance of trash culture, the UK has the most pervasive pub culture of all modern countries.
-Socializing does not occur in restaurants or at milliard social occasions, as it does now in most developed countries, but in pubs.
 Pub culture is based around drinking relatively strong beer in a (once) smoky, noisy environment that is devoid of any intelligent conversation.
 It serves as the place where social groups all default to meet in, where businessmen network, where all go to relax.
 In trash culture the home is not a primary place to entertain friends: the pub is.
 Home cooking in the UK has quartered, fast food, eating-out and take-away consumption have experienced long-term booms.
 Once a proud nation of kitchen-socializers, our fitness and health is plummeting to the same fast-food standards of the USA.
-Pubs are centers of youth violence, shrines to football and sport and most pubs show frequent football games on a variety of large and small screens.
+Pubs are centres of youth violence, shrines to football and sport and most pubs show frequent football games on a variety of large and small screens.
 Alcohol over-use has become institutionalized, and not just in labour industries.
-Professional meetings are frequently held in restaurants and pubs and involve after-discussion binge-drinking.
+Professional meetings are frequently held in pubs and involve after-discussion binge-drinking.
 Feminist groups have complained that this pub & alcohol 'circle' around work meeting discriminates against women (who drink less).

-The social knock-on effects of such heavy drinking patterns are huge.
-Alcohol is by far the biggest social problem that British society faces.
 Alcohol, irresponsible behaviour, crime and all the other factors of trash culture are all inter-related.
-Sociologists sometimes classify households according to the wages of the principal income earner of the house; "lower social groups tend to smoke more, drink more, take less leisure, fewer holidays and participate less in voluntary work"10.
-There is an association between poverty and drinking, but also between drinking and smoking, and between drinking and all the other aspects of trash culture, as we shall see.
+Sociologists sometimes classify households according to the wages of the principal income earner of the house; "lower social groups tend to smoke more, drink more, take less leisure, fewer holidays and participate less in voluntary work"8.
+There is an association between poverty and drinking, but also between drinking and smoking, and between drinking and all the other aspects of trash culture.

-Smoking is intertwined deeply with trash culture.
-It is more common amongst unskilled and manual workers, prevails among "less educated" individuals14, and is associated with poverty.
+Smoking is intertwined deeply with "trash culture".
 If you smoke, you are more likely to drink.
 If you smoke or drink, you are also more likely to do drugs.
-This is the result of the 1999 publication from the Office for National Statistics entitled "Smoking, drinking and drug use among young teenagers in 1998".
+Such was the conclusion of the 1999 publication from the Office for National Statistics entitled "Smoking, drinking and drug use among young teenagers in 1998".
 A key factor of trash culture is that it is self-promoting.
 Once trash habits become accepted, they spread themselves.
-This entire culture is itself a harmful disease.

 Amongst young teenagers, "the likelihood of having ever used drugs is strongly related to smoking experience: 63% of regular smokers had used drugs, compared with only 1% of those who had never smoked".
 With drinking the statistics are also similar and cyclic: 44% of young teenagers who drink also get involved in drugs, compared with only 1% of children who don't drink.
 And importantly, in case it is doubted that all these factors propagate one another, "virtually no children who had never smoked or drunk had ever used drugs".